My vision :

 then interaction is the heartbeat.

-And learning in the flow keeps it alive.
+And learning in the flow of life

 Behind every learning process